 The internet is a globally connected network system that uses TCP/IP to transmit data via various types of media.
 The internet is a network of global exchanges – including private, public, business, academic and government networks – connected by guided, wireless and fiber-optic technologies.

 That sure is a very technical definition of the Internet.
-But in the layman terms, the Internet will probably be a place where digital unicorns, cyber dragons, and trolls roam.
+But in simple terms, the Internet will probably be a place where digital unicorns, cyber dragons, and trolls roam.
 Well, not quite.
 The Internet (yes, spelled with a capital “I”) is actually made up of 2 words – “Inter” and “Network”.

 A SHORT HISTORY OF THE INTERNET